cypher256/java-extension-pack/README.md

 <br>

 ### Open Terminals by Java Version
-This extension adds the Java versions available in your current environment to the VS Code terminal drop-down.
+This extension adds the Java versions available in your current environment to the VS Code terminal profiles dropdown.
 Select the Java version you want to use, [open terminals](https://code.visualstudio.com/docs/terminal/basics), and you can check the complete version with the following commands.
 The latest versions of gradle and mvn are available, but it is generally recommended to use wrappers (gradlew, mvnw) for each project.
 ```bash
 java -version
 gradle -v